-Alcohol abuse occurs when a person has begun to use alcohol to the extent that a problematic pattern develops, resulting in significant impairment on the individual’s ability to function properly on a daily basis.
-While it is not uncommon for adults to drink alcohol, a problem arises when its use begins to have a negative impact on various, if not all, aspects of the person’s life.
+Alcohol abuse occurs when a person begins to use alcohol to the extent that a problematic pattern develops, resulting in significant impairment to the individual’s ability to function properly on a daily basis.
+While it is not uncommon for adults to drink alcohol, the problem arises when a person’s alcohol use begins to have a negative impact on various, if not all, aspects of their life.
 It is known to be a chronic, progressive disease that gradually intensifies over time.

 However, with the right types of inpatient detox, treatment, medication, therapies, and long-term support, most who struggle with alcoholism are able to successfully overcome their addiction and begin to lead a happy, healthy, sober life.

 In the United States, an estimated 8.5% of adults over the age of 18 abuse alcohol, occurring more prominently in men than in women.
-Alcohol abuse is said to peak in individuals between the ages of 18-29 and to be lowest among individuals aged 65 and over.
+Alcohol abuse is said to peak in individuals ages 18-29 and to be lowest among individuals age 65 and over.

-The causes of alcoholism can vary and overlap differently depending on the person using it.
-Some examples of things that may contribute to the development of alcohol dependence include:
+The causes of alcoholism can vary and overlap depending on the individual.
+Some factors that may contribute to the development of alcohol dependence include: